Bonidia/BioAutoML/binary.md

 <h1 align="center"></h1>

-## BioAutoML - Automated Feature Engineering and Metalearning - With Numerical Mapping - End-to-end Machine Learning Workflow
+## BioAutoML - Metalearning - Binary Problems - Using features from other packages

 To use this model, follow the example below: